University Hospital Hairmyres: Post war

 A new hospital, to be known as the University Hospital Hairmyres but known simply as "Hairmyres" by local residents, was procured under a private finance initiative contract in 1998.
 The new hospital buildings were built by the Kier Group at a cost of £67.5 million.
-Building work began in May 1988 and completed by February 2001.
+Building work began in May 1998 and completed by February 2001.
 Services were moved into the new building in March 2001 and the hospital officially opened by Henry McLeish in September 2001.

 In April 2006 NHS Lanarkshire issued its 'Picture of Health' document suggested the downgrading to two consultant-led A&E departments, with a choice between Monklands Hospital and Hairmyres Hospital for downgrading.
 The level two hospital would have a nurse-led Minor Injuries Unit, along with planned surgery, full diagnostic/outpatient services and general medicine.
 Eventually, Monklands was earmarked for downgrading.
 This would have resulted in NHS Lanarkshire having consultant-led accident and emergency departments only at Wishaw General Hospital and Hairmyres Hospital in East Kilbride.

 The decision to downgrade was widely criticised, with the former Home Secretary, John Reid MP, voicing his disapproval of the plans.
 In September 2006, the plan was approved by Lewis MacDonald, Deputy Health and Community Care minister.
 In May 2007, the Labour administration lost out to the Scottish National Party in the 2007 Scottish Parliament election and the decision was overturned by the new Cabinet Secretary for Health and Wellbeing, Nicola Sturgeon.
 She demanded that NHS Lanarkshire find a way of keeping three fully functioning consultant-led A+E departments in Lanarkshire.
 In 2009 NHS Lanarkshire developed seven possible combinations of keeping three A+E departments open; these were subsequently delivered for public scrutiny.

-In November 2017, NHS Lanarkshire renamed all three acute hospitals in the local area to reflect their new university teaching status.
+In November 2017, NHS Lanarkshire renamed all three of its acute hospitals - Hairmyres, Monklands and Wishaw General - with the prefix 'University Hospital' to reflect their new university teaching status.